neural75/gqrx-scanner/README.md

 ## Features
 * Support for gqrx bookmarks file format
-* frequency range contrained scan (also for bookmarks)
+* Frequency range constrained scan (also for bookmarks)
-* fast free sweep scan with memory of already seen stations
+* Fast free sweep scan with memory of already seen stations

 ## TODOs